-The iconic park celebrates its 150th birthday this year with plans to protect it for another 150 years.
+The iconic park celebrated its 150th birthday recently with plans to protect it for another 150 years.

 President Ulysses S. Grant signed the Yellowstone National Park Protection Act into law on March 1, 1872.
 Two decades later, in 1894, weather stations started collecting data in the Greater Yellowstone Ecosystem.
 This gives us one of the longest running records of temperature and rainfall in the US.
 That’s how we know that Yellowstone’s temperature has risen by 0.31°F/decade, consistent with global warming elsewhere.

 Over the coming decades, this data tells us that Yellowstone will probably receive less snowfall.
 The snow that does accumulate will melt earlier.
 This will lead to reduced water in the Snake, Yellowstone, and Green rivers for recreation, agriculture, energy production, and drinking.
 These repercussions reach beyond Yellowstone, affecting millions far outside of park boundaries.
 Then there are the infamous wildfires, which have grown bigger in recent years.
 More insect infestations damage trees, threaten food supplies for wildlife, and feed the fires with dead wood.